 Meet Kelly Turnbull.
-He’s psychotic.
-We know that because the first line is “Whenever Kelly Turnbull met someone, he always made a tentative plan to kill him.”
+He suffers from Antisocial Personality Disorder (ASPD).
+Here is how he is described: “Whenever Kelly Turnbull met someone, he always made a tentative plan to kill him.”

 He didn’t need to rack in a shell–there was always one in his chamber.